 What did the first counting board look like?

-In outdoor markets of those times, the simplest counting board involved drawing lines in the sand with ones fingers or with a stylus, and placing pebbles between those lines as place-holders representing numbers (the spaces between 2 lines would represent the units 10s, 100s, etc.).
-The more affluent people, could afford small wooden tables having raised borders that were filled with sand (usually coloured blue or green).
+Used in outdoor markets of those times, the simplest counting board involved drawing lines in the sand with ones fingers or with a stylus, and placing pebbles between those lines as place-holders representing numbers (the spaces between the lines would represent the units 10s, 100s, etc.); two pebbles inthe 10s column would indicate 20.
+Affluent merchants could afford small wooden tables having raised borders that were filled with sand (usually coloured blue or green).
 A benefit of these counting boards on tables, was that they could be moved without disturbing the calculation— the table could be picked up and carried indoors.

 With the need for portable devices, wooden boards with grooves carved into the surface were then created and wooden markers (small discs) were used as place-holders.
 The wooden boards then gave way to even more more durable materials like marble and metal (bronze) used with stone or metal markers.